 Catalase vs. PseudoCatalase

 PseudoCatalase is not the same thing as the catalase enzyme.
-Rather, it refers to an effect of a cream that seems to restore skin and hair color when combined with sunlight.
+Rather, it refers to the effect of a cream that seems to restore skin and hair color when combined with sunlight.
 There is research on pseudocatalase, which is very interesting.

 Read the PseudoCatalase review for more on this product.